Fostering in Leicester and Leicestershire with AFA

 We’re eager to hear from individuals and families from all backgrounds who have a passion for helping children grow and thrive.
 We’re open to all types of families, whether you’re single, a couple, married or unmarried, with or without your own children, and no matter your sexual orientation or gender identity.
 It doesn’t matter if you rent or own your home.

 To apply to become a foster parent, you just need to be over 21 years old, have a driving licence and access to a car, and have a spare room for fostering (here’s why).
 It doesn’t matter if you rent or own your home.
+Find out more about what it takes to be a good foster parent.

 We believe that every family has something special to offer, so as long as you have some childcare experience and a strong desire to help children, you could be a good fit for AFA.
 Our comprehensive and high-quality training programme will equip you with all the skills you need to succeed.